 The mortgage interest deduction for middle-income earners can benefit high-income earners even more at tax time.
 Statistically, higher-income earners are more likely to itemize deductions rather than take the standard deduction, making them more likely to be eligible for the mortgage interest deduction.
 Additionally, higher-income filers tend to have larger mortgage payments, which increases the amount of their potential mortgage interest deductions.

 For example, you generally need a high income to get a mortgage for $1 million, but if you’re paying interest on a mortgage that large, you’ll have more interest to deduct than a taxpayer who pays interest on a $350,000 mortgage.

-However, there’s a limit to this loophole.
+There’s a limit to this loophole, however.
 The IRS only allows mortgage deductions on up to $1 million in loans to buy or repair a home.
-Therefore, the super wealthy with multi-million dollar homes won’t benefit any more than high-income taxpayers with a mortgage of $1 million or less.
+Therefore, the super wealthy with multimillion-dollar homes won’t benefit any more than high-income taxpayers with a mortgage of $1 million or less.